 - 3 green onions, sliced into 1-inch pieces

-- toppings: lots of chopped peanuts, extra crushed red pepper flakes, lime wedges
+- toppings: lots of chopped peanuts, extra crushed red pepper flakes, fresh lime wedges

 - Make the sauce.
 Whisk all ingredients together in a medium bowl (or shake together in a mason jar) until completely combined.
-Set aside.
+Set aside until ready to use.

 - Cook the noodles.
-Meanwhile, cook your noodles al dente according to package instructions.
+Cook the noodles al dente according to package instructions.
 Drain the noodles in a strainer, then rinse with cold water briefly to halt their cooking.
-Toss with one tablespoon oil briefly, to prevent the noodles from sticking.
+Toss briefly with one tablespoon oil to prevent the noodles from sticking.

-- Cook the chicken (or see other options below*).
-Heat one tablespoon oil in a large sauté pan or wok over high heat.
-Add the chicken and sauté for 3-5 minutes, tossing occasionally, until the chicken is lightly golden on the edges and cooked through.
-Use a slotted spoon to transfer the chicken to a clean plate.
+- Cook the chicken (or see other protein options below).
+Meanwhile, heat 1 tablespoon oil in a large sauté pan or wok over high heat.
+Add the chicken and sauté for 3-5 minutes, tossing occasionally, until the chicken is cooked through.
+Use a slotted spoon to transfer the chicken to a clean plate and set aside.

 - Cook the veggies.
-Add the remaining one tablespoon oil to the sauté pan, along with the bean sprouts, carrots, and garlic.
+Add the remaining 1 tablespoon oil to the sauté pan, along with the bean sprouts, carrots, and garlic.
 Sauté for 2 minutes, stirring occasionally.

 - Cook the eggs.
-Push the veggies to one side of the pan, and add the eggs on the other side.
+Push the veggies to one side of the pan and add the whisked eggs on the other side.
 Cook the eggs until scrambled, stirring often.

 - Put it all together.
-Then add everything back in — the cooked noodles, chicken, sauce and green onions.
+Now add everything back in with the eggs and veggies — the cooked noodles, cooked chicken, sauce and green onions.
 Give the mixture a good toss until everything is evenly coated in the sauce.
-Remove pan from the heat.
+Remove pan from heat.

 - Serve.
-Then serve the Pad Thai while it’s nice and hot, sprinkled with lots of crushed peanuts, extra crushed red pepper flakes (if desired) and a good squeeze of fresh lime juice.
+Serve immediately, sprinkled with lots of crushed peanuts, extra crushed red pepper flakes (if desired) and a good squeeze of fresh lime juice.
+Enjoy!

 How To Make Shrimp Pad Thai: Season 1 pound of large shrimp (peeled and de-veined) with salt and pepper.
 Sauté in 1 tablespoon oil over high heat until the shrimp are bright pink and cooked through, stirring occasionally, about 1-2 minutes.
 Transfer to a clean plate and set aside.